One-Shot Triple-Resource Trade-Off in Quantum Channel Coding: Introduction

 This paper is organized as follows.
 In \rSec{prelimi}, we introduce notations and definitions that will be used throughout this paper.
+In \rSec{mainresults}, we present formulations of the problem and state the main results.
 In \rSec{RPD}, we summarize the statement of the randomized partial decoupling theorem.
-In \rSec{mainresults}, we present formulations of the problem and the main results.
 The proofs of the main theorems are provided in Section \rsec{direct} and \rsec{converse}.
+In \rSec{iid}, we apply the one-shot results to the asymptotic scenario of infinitely many uses of the channel and obtain a three-dimensional achievable rate region that is equivalent to the one obtained by Hsieh and Wilde.
+Proof of the asymptotic result is provided in \rSec{PRFasymptotic}.
+In \rSec{comparison}, we apply our results to special cases where one or two of the three resources are assumed to be zero and compare the results to those in the previous literature.
+Conclusions are presented in \rSec{cncl}.